Almond Flour Pasta

 • In a large mixing bowl, add your almond flour and tapioca starch and mix well.
 Form a well in the center and add the eggs and water.
 Slowly whisk together, until a smooth dough remains.
 If needed, add more water.

 • Lightly flour a kitchen surface with tapioca flour.
 Transfer the ball of dough onto it and gently knead it several times.
-If needed, add more tapioca flour.
+The dough should feel smooth and firm.
+If the dough feels sticky or wet, add more tapioca flour.
 Cover the dough in a damp towel and let it rest for 30 minutes.

 • After 30 minutes, roll out the dough until a thin layer.
 Using a pizza cutter, slice thin strips of noodles from it.